aragon/aragon-cli/docs-internal/Releasing.md

 Prepare the release notes:

-1. Draft a new release on GitHub: <https://github.com/aragon/aragon-cli/releases>
+1. Edit the new release draft on GitHub: <https://github.com/aragon/aragon-cli/releases>
+   (these are created by [release-drafter](https://github.com/apps/release-drafter))
-2. Summarize the changes since the last release: <https://github.com/aragon/aragon-cli/commits/master>
+2. Double check that it correctly summarizes the changes since the last release: <https://github.com/aragon/aragon-cli/commits/master>

 ## Release all packages that have been updated